dropmark/Swift-SDK/CONTRIBUTING.md

 ## Reporting Security Issues

-The Alamofire Software Foundation takes security seriously.
+We take security seriously at Oak.
 If you discover a security issue, please bring it to our attention right away!

-Please **DO NOT** file a public issue, instead send your report privately to <security@alamofire.org>.
+Please **DO NOT** file a public issue, instead send your report privately to <support@dropmark.com>.
 This will help ensure that any vulnerabilities that _are_ found can be [disclosed responsibly](https://en.wikipedia.org/wiki/Responsible_disclosure) to any affected parties.